Fat Score

 How we score

 The 12 signals above are a handpicked editorial selection from 78 signals we gathered across dedicated luxury communities, guest reviews, and editorial publications.
-Every signal we gathered — not just the ones shown — feeds into the FV Score and verdict above.
+Every signal we gathered — not just the ones shown — feeds into the Fat Score and verdict above.

 Credibility-weighted